You are here: home / Dr Seuss books / Dr Seuss biography

-On this page you'll find a comprehensive Dr Seuss biography or, more accurately, a biography of Theodor Seuss Geisel, one of the world’s best-known and most-loved children’s authors.
+On this page you'll find a comprehensive Dr Seuss biography, a biography of Theodor Seuss Geisel, one of the world’s best-known and most-loved children’s authors.

 Theodor Seuss Geisel (‘Ted’ to his friends) was born on 2 March 1904 in Springfield, Massachusetts to Theodor Robert Geisel and Henrietta (Seuss) Geisel.

-Ted had one sister, Marnie, and by all accounts the two enjoyed a happy, comfortable childhood.
+Ted had one sister, Marnie, and the two seemed to have had a happy, comfortable childhood.

-Ted Geisel attended Springfield's Classical High School and later Dartmouth College.
-At Dartmouth, he worked on the college’s humour magazine the Jack-O-Lantern, eventually becoming its editor-in-chief.
+Young Ted Geisel went to Springfield's Classical High School and then to Dartmouth College where he worked on the college’s humour magazine the 'Jack-O-Lantern' and became its editor-in-chief.

 After returning to the US, Ted pursued a career as a cartoonist, after which he spent 15 years creating advertising campaigns for Standard Oil.